Virginia’s current minimum wage is $7.25.

 Information about Virginia voting leave laws may now be found on our Virginia Leave Laws page.

-Virginia law does not require employers to provide employees with severance pay.
+Virginia labor laws does not require employers to provide employees with severance pay.
 VA Dept. of Labor: Wage Payment FAQs.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.